 International Revenue Share Fraud or IRSF is where attackers artificially inflate traffic to international premium rate numbers (IPRN).
 Usually, attackers collude with telecom operators and premium rate service providers to orchestrate IRSF.
 It is one of the most persistent frauds plaguing the telecom industry which causes losses running into millions of dollars annually.
-That said, IRSF is not restricted to the telecom industry alone.
-It is evolving into a menacing challenge for any digital business that uses a voice- or SMS-based one-time password (OTP).
+That said, IRSF and artificially inflated traffic are not restricted to the telecom industry alone.
+They are evolving into a menacing challenge for any digital business that uses a voice- or SMS-based one-time password (OTP).

 The modus operandi of IRSF

 Bad actors use stolen SIM cards as well as compromised mobile devices and corporate PBX phones to make innumerable fake calls to premium numbers.
 They also exploit voice- or SMS-based OTPs to execute International Revenue Share Fraud.

 Step 1: An attacker initiates a manual or a scripted attack on a webpage to trigger voice- or SMS-based OTPs.
 Depending on the returns, attackers can opt for high-volume attacks or low-and-slow attacks.

 Step 2: The consumer-facing business forwards the OTP request to a cloud communication provider.

 Step 3: The provider forwards the request to a carrier.
 This request is necessary as multiple network providers in the region are involved before the OTP can reach the intended consumer.